sirrice/sirrice.github.io/_includes/applying.md

 <span class="applyheading">
-  Excited about systems to define the future of human-data interaction?
+  Excited to design systems that define the future of human-data interaction?
 </span>